JhonSanz/rumhour-backend/README.md

 and was deployed to testing using Heroku and Mongo Compass

-Frontend was made with react, but is not my main framework hahaha, i like more angular; and Django as backend... but javascript in backend is awesome also !! :D
+Frontend was made with react, but is not my main framework hahaha, i like more angular; and Django as backend... but javascript in backend is awesome too !! :D